1 9 7 3 (UK)

-The other, now forgotten, five shows were My Old Man (about a pensioner trying to save his home from a demolition crew), Spanner’s Eleven (which told the tale of ailing football team, Ashfield), One Man’s Meat (which saw Barker as a man forced to go on a starvation diet by his wife), Another Fine Mess (which teamed the star with Roy Castle as two Laurel and Hardy impersonators) and finally I’ll Fly You For A Quid (a story about a Welsh family who bet on absolutely everything and anything).
+The other, now forgotten, five shows were My Old Man (about a pensioner trying to save his home from a demolition crew), Spanner’s Eleven (which told the tale of ailing football team, Ashfield, pictured above), One Man’s Meat (which saw Barker as a man forced to go on a starvation diet by his wife), Another Fine Mess (which teamed the star with Roy Castle as two Laurel and Hardy impersonators) and finally, I’ll Fly You For A Quid (a story about a Welsh family who bet on absolutely everything and anything).

 The ease with which Barker could slip in and out of characters as diverse as the hard-edged prison lag Fletcher and the ageing northern shopkeeper Arkwright was proof enough that this man should star in his own series.

 Thankfully we got more than our money’s worth, with two of the all-time great British comedies appearing as a result of Seven Of One.

 My Old Man was also developed as a comedy series in 1974 and 1975.
 The series starred Clive Dunn in the role originally played here by Barker.